nevepura/quiz_app/README.md

 ## Possible improvements
 - give the chance to just end the quiz without restarting it
-- put the questions in a json file instead of a dart class.
+- put the questions in a json file instead of a dart class
+- smaller components